Shedeur Sanders falls to day 3 of NFL draft with 5 QBs picked ahead of Coach Prime's son

 Sanders didn’t travel to Green Bay for the draft.
 Instead, he watched the proceedings with his family in Canton, Texas.

 “Tomorrow’s the day.
-We’re going to be happy regardless,” Sanders said in a video posted on YouTube Thursday night, adding:
+We’re going to be happy regardless,” Sanders said in a video posted on YouTube Thursday night.

 Maybe not.